springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/intro.md

 **Scenario Overview: Intro Workflow and Prerequisites Setup**

 By the end of this scenario, you will have a new GitHub repo with sample app source code and "ops" deployment files.
-You will also understand the basic flow that needs to be automated: _**change code --> build image --> update ops files --> deploy**_.
+You will also understand the basic flow that needs to be automated: _**change code --> build image --> update ops files --> deploy to dev --> promote to prod**_.

 **Prerequisites**